Questfall/docs/overview/rpg-system.md

 Questfall's RPG system turns quest activity into character progression, item demand, and player strategy.

-At a high level, the live loop is:
+At a high level, the complete product loop is:

 ```text
 complete quests